Nytrock/MyProjects/README.md

 - Plans: Now I'm updating graphics and balance, and fixing bugs, as without it

 ## [Portal Dimensions](https://github.com/Nytrock/PortalDimensions)
-- Status: ⏳ Under development
+- Status: ⏸ On pause
 - Date of creation: September 2021
 - Description: My second game based on the mechanics of teleports in 2D perspective.
 In general, almost like in the Portal, but in 2D and from a third party.
 The genre is a 2D puzzle platformer in pixel art.
 Although I rely on the Portal series of games, this game will have a lot of original ideas and moves, from the plot to the gameplay mechanics.
 The game will have interesting characters, exciting puzzles, good visuals and a lot of side mechanics that won't let you get bored.
 The game is still in development as I don't have enough time to fully start working on it
-- Plans: Right now I'm redoing the technical part of the game for more efficient development in the future, further I will redo the graphics and improve the gameplay
+- Plans: The ambitions of this game are too huge.
+In fact, this is my magnum opus.
+Therefore, in order to avoid wasting time endlessly reworking the same thing, I decided to abandon this project for an indefinite period in order to gain experience in developing smaller games.
+Someday I will return to it.

 # Secondary projects